saolsen/readpod/README.md

 ## About

 This is just a prototype and runs on heroku.
-You can hit the endpoint and get your current reading list as an audio file.
+After authenticating you can see your reading list and download the articles as audio files.

 ## TODO